The 5 Best Windows Server Backup Software in 2024 (Plus SQL, Linux & More)

 Finally, we favor a capability called bare-metal restore.
 With bare-metal restoration, you can restore an image to a server that doesn’t yet have any software installed, which saves valuable time in the disaster recovery process.

-The 5 Best Server Backup Options
+The 5 Best Windows Backup Software (With Linux Options)

 With that, let’s dive into our top five suggestions for the best server backup software, starting with our number one pick, IDrive for Business.